 Schools that were eligible for an Equity Allocation last year, and do not qualify this year, will receive a Transitional Allocation amount of 50 per cent of their actual allocation from last year.
-In 2016-17, there were 4 schools that received Transitional equity allocations; of those schools, three continue to not qualify for equity in 2017-18 while one has returned to the qualifying range.
-For the 2017-18 calculation, there were five schools that did not meet the qualifying score and hence will receive the transitional equity allocation.
+In 2017-18, there were 5 schools that received Transitional equity allocations; of those schools, 3 continue to not qualify for equity in 2018-19 while 2 have returned to the qualifying range.
+For the 2018-19 calculation, there were 4 schools that did not meet the qualifying score and will receive the transitional equity allocation.